 With unemployment at record lows and skills gaps high, finding and keeping great people is getting harder.
 Employees also now have ready access to an audience through social media.
 The result is employees are empowered to make their feelings clear about how a company does business, where it does business and with whom it does business.
 Over 20,000 Google employees walked off the job in a protest about how the company handled sexual harassment incidents.
 Over 650 Salesforce employees signed a letter questioning doing business with the US Customs and Border Protection Agency.
 Amazon employees protested sales of their facial recognition software to law enforcement.

-So how should purpose-driven leaders connect with, support and at times choose to disagree with their employee activists?
+So how should purpose-driven leaders connect with, support and at times choose to disagree with employee activism?

 Connect with their passions and fears